Choose Your Running Gear

 Most training apps let you add footwear to keep track of mileage.

-Pro Tip: If you live in Austin, you can schedule a visit with Fleet Feet to go through their Outfitting Process which includes a 3D foot scan and a gait analysis (if you have a neutral gait, if you pronate or supinate).
+Pro Tip: Schedule a visit with Fleet Feet to go through their Outfitting Process which includes a 3D foot scan and a gait analysis (if you have a neutral gait, if you pronate or supinate).
 They'll walk you through several shoe and insole options based on the results of those tests.
 I'm not sponsored or paid by them.

 Shoe Recs